organismzero/twenglish/README.md

    ```bash
    npm run build
    ```
 3. The static site is generated in `out/` plus `.nojekyll` and `CNAME` (copied by the postbuild script).
-The repo already includes an Actions workflow at `.github/workflows/deploy.yml` that builds with `npm run build` and deploys to GitHub Pages.
+The repo already includes an Actions workflow at `.github/workflows/deploy.yml` that builds with `npm run build`, injects `NEXT_PUBLIC_SITE_URL=https://twilingual.com`, and deploys to GitHub Pages.

 ### Notes